DancanOduor/SearchGithub/README.md

 ## Usage

-1. Git clone this repository from [https://github.com/EKibet/SearchGithub.git](Search-Github).
+1. Git clone this repository from [](Search-Github).
 2. Make sure you have node and npm installed
 3. Run npm link in your terminal, this will download and save all required modules.
 4. Run ng serve for a dev server.
-Navigate to http://localhost:4200/.
-The app will automatically reload if you change any of the source files.
+Navigate to The app will automatically reload if you change any of the source files.

 ## Specifications